dawnlabs/photosorcery/README.md

 # photosorcery

-Simple CLI for converting between image types and merging images into PDFs
+Simple CLI for converting between image types and merging images into PDFs.

+Converts images concurrently for added speed.

 ## API